 On occasion, I was able to confirm likely matches with a newspaper story or obituary that specifically mentioned service in the 32nd Station Hospital.
 In others, I was able to reach family members who could provide details (or recognize someone in a photograph) that confirmed a match.
 Still, in some cases I had no choice but to declare a match “possibly,” “likely,” “probably, and “almost certainly” (in increasing order of confidence).
 More frequently than I’d like (but not as often as I expected) I found no match at all, especially in the case of more common names.
 I had been especially pessimistic about learning the nurses’ stories thanks to postwar name changes, but successfully learned about almost all of them (to varying degrees).

 One additional challenge I faced was deciding what to do with the material I uncovered.
 As an amateur historian, I was unprepared for various ethical concerns about what to publish and what to withhold.
 Examples include individuals’ medical histories, marriages that ended in divorce, and statements that were implicitly or explicitly derogatory about an individual’s character.

 One of the goals of the project was to preserve the memory of the men and women my grandfather served with.
 Given that I use materials entrusted to me by the children and grandchildren of 32nd Station Hospital members, I acknowledge a sense of obligation to them in how I use the material.
 As a result, I feel conflicted about whether these editorial decisions constitute lies by omission, since a historian with more emotional distance might make different decisions.

-In terms of medical histories, for privacy reasons I have generally alluded only to health problems, even when a person’s cause of death was specifically disclosed to me.
-For health problems during wartime, I have disclosed some medical information when I deem it essential to tell the individual’s story.
+In terms of medical histories, I have generally erred on the side of not disclosing specific health problems unless I deemed it essential for telling their stories.
 One example was Colonel Theodore Burstein, whose departure from the unit due to heart attack was already disclosed in at least a half dozen sources.